oguzatas/mood-based-music-generation/README.md

     └── generated/  # Output directory
 ```

+## LLM Feedback & Research Workflow

+- **Multi-LLM Support**: Configure and use multiple LLMs (OpenAI, Gemini, Ollama, etc.) for music evaluation and research.
+- **Prompt Engineering**: Prompts are automatically generated from symbolic music and target features.
+- **Feedback Storage**: All LLM feedback is stored for each individual and generation, for later analysis.
+- **Music21 Baseline**: Use music21 symbolic analysis as a baseline or supplement to LLM feedback.
+- **Fitness Aggregation**: Combine LLM and feature-based scores for advanced GA fitness.
+- **Easily Extendable**: Add new LLMs or analysis methods by updating `.env` and config files.

 ## Troubleshooting

 ### Common Issues

 1. **"Configuration Error" on startup**
-   - Check that all paths in `config.ini` are correct
+   - Check that all paths in `.env` or `config.ini` are correct
    - Ensure MusicVAE models and FluidSynth are properly installed

 2. **"No CUDA devices found" warning**